spikeheap/slackify/Readme.md

 - [ ] create Slack integration automagically.
 - [ ] Add some tests

+### Workflow goal

+- User connects to spotify
+- User selects a playlist to add to
+- User connects to Slack
+- User selects the channel to monitor

 ### Developing/running in Docker

 Add a `.env` using the following template (insert your credentials):